 This research is supported by the National Academy of Science and Mathematics Gulf Research Program (NASEM-GRP) grant # 10002358 and the Project Research Team Members: Mileva Radonjic from Oklahoma State University, Raissa Ferron group from University of Texas Austin, Ipsita Gupta group from Louisiana State University and Pierre Cerasi from SINTEF.
 Thanks go to Charles Hager (PITT) for the outstanding technical contributions.
 We are grateful for the support of our entire research group who make the Hydraulic Fracturing Lab here at University of Pittsburgh and finally the postdoc scholar and graduate students from NASEM GRP funded project: Cindy Cao (OSU), Mercy Achang (OSU), Cody, Massion (OSU), Vamsi Vissa (OSU), Tamitope Ajayi (LSU), Farzana Rahman (UTA) and especially Hope Asala, who is no longer with us due to a tragic accident.

 Appendix A: Table 1.
-Notations
+Notation